cod-r/docker-k8s-course/kubernetes2/README.md

 kubectl replace -f deploy1.yaml kubectl get rs

-TBD: Q why kubectl replace and not apply
 ```

 ### Exercise
-- create a deployment WITH YAML file for the dummy pod with 1 replicas
+- create a deployment using a YAML file for the dummy pod with 1 replicas (see `kubernetes1/dummy/dummy-pod.yaml`)
 - increase the number of replicas to 2
-- on which nodes are the pods running now?
 - what is happening if you delete one pod with `kubectl delete pod` …?

 ---